Helian Bobo: Early life

-Yao Xing initially, at Yao Yong's counsel, did not give Liu Bobo a commission, but eventually was so seduced by his talent that he made him a general and the Duke of Wuyuan, giving him the responsibility of defending Shuofang (朔方, in modern Ordos).
+Yao Xing initially, at Yao Yong's counsel, did not give Liu Bobo a commission, but eventually was so seduced by his talent that he made him a general and the Duke of Wuyuan, entrusting him with some thirty thousand Xiongnu, Xianbei, and other tribesmen under arms and giving him the responsibility of defending Shuofang (in modern Ordos).

 In 407, after suffering a number of losses against Northern Wei, Yao Xing decided to make peace with Northern Wei.
 Upon hearing this, Liu Bobo became angry, because his father had been killed by Northern Wei, and he planned rebellion.
-He therefore forcibly seized the horses that Yujiulü Shelun (郁久閭社崙), the khan of Rouran, had recently offered to Yao Xing as a tribute, and then made a surprise attack on his father-in-law Mo Yigan, capturing Gaoping and killing Mo, seizing his troops.
-He then declared himself a descendant of Yu the Great, the founder of Xia Dynasty, and named his state Xia.
+He therefore forcibly seized the horses that Yujiulü Shelun, the khan of Rouran, had recently offered to Yao Xing as a tribute, and then made a surprise attack against Moyigan, capturing Gaoping and killing Moyigan, seizing his troops.
+He then declared himself a descendant of Yu the Great, the founder of the Xia dynasty, and proclaimed the state as Great Xia (大夏).
 He claimed the title "Heavenly King" (Tian Wang).